 Significant economic losses due to epidemics of FHB have occurred in Georgia that has resulted in lower grain yield and quality (high DON levels).
 The development of resistant varieties with the level of FHB resistance from native resistance (Truman/Bess) or Fhb1-derived lines is needed that are adapted to the Southeast.
 Populations with broadly adaptive cultivars or their derivatives with (Fhb1) and native resistant sources are being evaluated to developed FHB resistant varieties.
-Phenotyping, marker assisted selection (MAS), and Double Haploid (DH) are all being employed to identify and incorporate resistant germplasm that combine improved FHB resistance.
-Marker Assisted Selection accelerates the development of adapted FHB resistant cultivars by the selections within populations containing Fhb1, 2DL, 5AS, 3BSc, and 2B{Ernie} in the UGA molecular lab and in cooperation with Gina Brown-Guedira, USDA Genotyping Center.
+Phenotyping, marker assisted selection (MAS), and Double Haploid (DH) are all being employed to identify and incorporate resistant germplasm that combine improved FHB resistance with leaf and stripe rust, wheat soil-borne mosaic virus and Hessian fly resistance.
+Marker Assisted Selection accelerates the development of adapted FHB resistant cultivars by the selections within populations containing Fhb1, 2DL, 5AS, 3BSc, and 2BErnie in the UGA molecular lab and in cooperation with Gina Brown-Guedira, USDA Genotyping Center.
 Data and DON samples from the Uniform Southern FHB nursery grown in Georgia were submitted.

-2. List the most important accomplishment and its impact (i.e. how is it being used) to minimize the threat of Fusarium head blight or to reduce mycotoxins.
-Complete both sections (repeat sections for each major accomplishment):
+2. List the most important accomplishments and their impact (i.e. how are they being used) to minimize the threat of Fusarium Head Blight or to reduce mycotoxins.
+Complete both sections; repeat sections for each major accomplishment: